ni/measurement-plugin-python/README.md

 For detailed info on managing projects with a virtual environment [refer to the official documentation](https://docs.python.org/3/tutorial/venv.html).

-### Create and Manage Python Measurement Package by directly installing NIMS as a system-level package
+### Create and Manage Python Measurement Package by directly installing MeasurementLink Services as a system-level package

-Measurement developers can also install the NIMS framework as a system package if their requirement is demanding.
+Measurement developers can also install MeasurementLink Services as a system package if their requirement is demanding.

 1. Install the `ni-measurement-service` package from the command prompt